More home equity questions answered: FAQs

 Qualifying for a home equity loan or line of credit is very much like qualifying for a mortgage.
 A good credit score goes a long way toward helping you get approved, as does steady employment.
 Also, the less unsecured debt you have — such as credit card debt and personal loans — the better.

 Yes.
 Essentially any mortgage-related borrowing will have closing costs.
 Your bank or lender will be able to give you an estimate of how much your costs will be.
-At BBVA, we offer bank-paid closing costs for qualified buyers, which could save you a lot of money.

 Yes.
 Rates on home equity loans and lines are typically much lower than credit card interest rates.
 Which is why many people use home equity loans and lines to pay off higher rate debt and consolidate their debt in one place with one monthly payment.